Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 ```
 kubectl get ns
-# make sure these namespaces exist - they are the additional namespaces created by UCP/TMC
+# make sure these namespaces exist - they are the additional namespaces created by by the platform
 # note that there are more namespaces than what is shown below

 NAME                           STATUS   AGE